cysouw/diathesis/text/c02_structure.md

 b.
 Er verbrennt sich.
 :::

-An ~~objective diathesis [Ø › OBJ]~~ is a diathesis that adds a new object, i.e. a completely new role is introduced in the form of an object.
+{#par:objective} An ~~objective diathesis [Ø › OBJ]~~ is a diathesis that adds a new object, i.e. a completely new role is introduced in the form of an object.
 An example of an overtly marked object addition is the alternation from *zaubern* 'to perform magic' to  *verzaubern* 'to enchant' [@next].
 Additions are frequently attested with preverbs like *ver-*, see [@sec:preverb-accusative-addition].

 ::: ex
 ~~Objective [Ø › OBJ]~~